jake-knerr/cogent/README.md

 #### A common application service is the store.

 The store is a service that provides a way to read and update application state.
-The store can also provide a way to register callbacks to be called when state changes.
+The store can also provide a way to register callbacks to be called by components when state changes.
 Callbacks are called in the component hierarchy order.

 ## Other